HustlersAKA/neurart_movers/README.md

-# neurart_movers
+# fast_video_style_transfer
-a web app that can style videos
+a web app made to style videos using style images.